 Now, I’m not telling you to go out and cut ties with all your family and friends if they have negative money beliefs.

 Instead, find ways to connect with new, positive voices.
-Head to a local personal finance meetup, join a free Facebook group like the Mamas Talk Money Community, re-work who you follow on social media to be more goal-oriented, optimistic, people and creators.
+Head to a local personal finance meetup, join our monthly membership community – the Motivated Mama Society, re-work who you follow on social media to be more goal-oriented, optimistic, people and creators.

 We can’t do this alone.